 Many people seek the help of complementary medicines to relieve their tinnitus symptoms and train the mind to live in peace with the sounds.
 Hypnosis for tinnitus is an increasingly popular form of tinnitus treatment, which can greatly improve quality of life for sufferers.

-Because there are different types of tinnitus, each person’s hypnotherapy treatment is unique.
-Hypnotherapists will use a variety of techniques and methods to help sufferers live at relative peace with the noises.
-They will also retrain the brain to be less disturbed by them.
-By guiding a person's subconscious mind to process the sounds like it does everyday background noise, hypnosis for tinnitus can make the sounds seem less threatening and easier to live with.
+Hypnotherapy will include a variety of techniques to help you feel more at peace with the noise.
+By guiding your subconscious mind to process the sounds of tinnitus the same way as everyday background noise, hypnosis for tinnitus can make the sounds seem less threatening and easier to live with.

 This is where you can submit feedback about the content of this page.